prufrock123/Notes-Jan-2015/week7.md

     ![](./images/nested-views.jpg)

-- Parse, Building a "social network" with Parse, Cloud modules with Parse
+- Parse Objects/Collections, Using Parse

     Parse is a service that, through REST APIs, lets us build "dynamic web apps" without installing and configuring our own databases.